AssemblyAI/cookbook/core-transcription/common_errors_and_solutions.md

-# Guide to Common Errors for New AssemblyAI Users
+# Guide to troubleshoot Common Errors

 AssemblyAI's API always returns a response even when there is an error.
 This guide is designed to help you navigate and resolve common issues when implementing AssemblyAI.